Bozz-Labs/Bozz/README.md

 --------------------------------Description-------------------------------------

-Bozz was made to help you with math, entertainment ar maybe even a laugh now and again.
+BozzTR was made to help you with math, entertainment ar maybe even a laugh now and again.

 --------------------------------Instructions------------------------------------